 While the CFTC implemented final position limits rules under Title VII for physical commodities and their economic equivalents, a federal district court invalidated these rules, finding that they were not mandated under Title VII and that they were not properly established by the CFTC.
 As a result, final CFTC position limits rules did not become effective on October 12, 2012 as originally scheduled (see Legal Update, CFTC Commodity Position Limits Rules Vacated by DC District Court (www.practicallaw.com/5-521-6832)).
 The CFTC has filed a notice of appeal of this ruling.

-For detailed information on the vacated final CFTC position limits rules, as well as information on position limits rules for so-called "legacy" contracts, which remain effective, see Practice Note, Commodity Position Limits under Dodd-Frank (www.practicallaw.com/5-517-5964).
+For detailed information on the vacated final CFTC position limits rules, as well as information on position limits rules for so-called "legacy" contracts, which remain effective, see Practice Note, The Dodd-Frank Act: Commodity Position Limits (www.practicallaw.com/5-517-5964).

 Security-based Swap Position Limits Not Yet Proposed